SHIVAMrajak098/CMS/README.md

 -   **Real-Time Status Tracking:** See the latest status of your complaints as they are processed by admins.

 ### Core Technology
+-   **Real-Time Backend:** Uses Firebase (Firestore and Authentication) for a persistent, real-time backend.
 -   **AI-Powered Classification:** New complaints are automatically analyzed by the Google Gemini API to determine their urgency and category, enabling faster routing.
 -   **Role-Based Access Control:** A unified interface that intelligently presents different views and capabilities based on whether you are logged in as a User or an Admin.